n111h/cms.484.journal/readme.md

 [2022/02/06 19:40 - Noah](#20220206-1940---noah-first-update)

 ---
+### 2022/04/03 11:23 - Ben: Added New Lake Fences and Gameplay Updates

+    Modified size of lakes to make it more fair.

+    Modified chunks with lakes to add a fence next to them.

+    Modified sounds and balenced gameplay with new sheep.
 ### 2022/03/30 15:47 - Ben: Fixed Bugged Assets and Modified Obstacles

     Modified collider on the lakes to better represent new sprites.